cndesabbata/Political-affiliation-predictor-from-quotes/README.md

 To get an initial understanding of what topics do politicians often mention, we performed a word frequency analysis (see `frequency_analysis.ipynb`).
 The results are visualized in the figure below:
 ![Wordcloud for politicans](figures/wordcloud.png)

-Additionally, we used the [Manifesto-Project dataset](https://manifestoproject.wzb.eu), which provides sentences of the two parties' manifestos over years 2012, 2016, and 2020, labeled accordingly to the issue they deal with.
-Using this data should allow us to train the ML model of a topic classifier, to add to each quote the subject matter.
+Additionally, we used the [Manifesto-Project dataset](https://manifestoproject.wzb.eu), which provides sentences of the two parties' manifestos over years 2012, 2016, and 2020, labeled manually by experts to one of fifteen different topics/categories.
+Using this data we aim to train an ML model that depends on keyword frequency analysis, the model is trained on the distribution of these keywords in the labelled Manifesto-Project dataset and then used to classify the quotes into the same categories.

 ### Area 2: Sentiment analysis
 1. Is there a difference between the fraction of quotations that are positive/negative between the two parties?
 What does that say about the general attitude of the party?